Image Alt

 If it is found that your tooth is broken below the gingival line or has resulted in damaged pulp, tooth removal may also be the option to pursue.
 Your oral health will greatly improve after having an implant placed by our dentists thanks to its long-lasting durability and jawbone stimulation.

 It’s not uncommon for patients to be intimidated by dental implants.
-However, our dental implant dentists serving Plantation and Greater Fort Lauderdale, FL, can assure you that there’s nothing to fear with this form of restoration.
+However, our dental implant dentists in Plantation serving Greater Fort Lauderdale, FL, can assure you that there’s nothing to fear with this form of restoration.
 Call Barr Dental Group today at (954) 327-7400 to request an appointment and start the discussion about implants.